lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ## To Uninstall

-1. Delete the files you pasted in the "Game", "570", and "StartUp" folders.
+1. Delete the files you pasted in the " Game ", " 570 ", and " StartUp " folders.

 2. Set your keybinds back to the way you want them.